 If you or a loved one is dealing with probation or facing related legal challenges, having the support of a knowledgeable attorney is crucial.
+Knowing the full scope of your duties, as well as what a probation officer cannot legally do, is vital.
 Long Island criminal defense lawyer Jason Bassett offers experienced legal representation to help you understand your rights and effectively address probation-related concerns.
 Call the Law Offices of Jason Bassett, P.C. today at (631) 259-6060 to schedule a consultation and receive guidance tailored to your situation.

 What is Probation in New York?